thisdot/starter.dev/starters/express-apollo-prisma/README.md

 2. run `npm run infrastructure:start`
 3. run `npm run dev`

-The above steps will make sure your API connect to the database and Redis instances that get started up with docker.
+The above steps will make sure your API connects to the database and Redis instances that get started up with Docker.
 Run `npm run infrastructure:stop` to stop your MySQL, Redis & RabbitMQ containers.

 ### Seeding